 - 3. This Practice Note provides guidance to claimants and their representatives and sets out expectations on them with respect to processes and procedures for determining a person's refugee or protected person status by a refugee and protection officer at the Refugee Status Unit.
 Section 149 of the Immigration Act 2009 specifically outlines the powers of refugee and protection officers. - 4.
 Furthermore, under section 136 of the Act a refugee and protection officer may determine the procedures to be followed for any individual claim.
 This is subject to Part 5 of the Act, any relevant regulations and any general instructions given by the Chief Executive to refugee and protection officers under section 26(4) of the Act. - 5.
-This Practice Note should be read in conjunction with the matters set out in the Act, and any relevant regulations.
-Where there is any inconsistency between this Practice Note and the Act or regulations, the latter will prevail. - 6.
+This Practice Note should be read in conjunction with the matters set out in the Act, and any relevant regulations and general instructions of the Chief Executive under section 26(4) of the Act.
+Where there is any inconsistency between this Practice Note, and the Act, regulations, or general instructions of the Chief Executive, the others will prevail over the Practice Note. - 6.
 Refugee and protection officers are also guided by internal Standard Operating Procedures. - 7.
 Refugee and protection officers only determine a person's status as a refugee or protected person.
 They do not make decisions on visas.
 If a claimant or refugee or protected person wishes to maintain their visa, they must apply for this separately to Immigration New Zealand.
 Claimants are responsible for ensuring their visas remains valid throughout the duration of the determination process. - 8.
 For information on visas for claimants, refugee and protected persons see the Immigration New Zealand website.